From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Single-spectral pedestrian detection

 \textbf{Loss-driven methods} These methods either use new functions or add extra loss functions for pedestrian detection.
 Wang \textit{et al.} \cite{Wang_Repulsion_CVPR_2018} proposed two types of repulsion loss (\textit{i.e.,} RepGT loss and RepBox loss) for crowded pedestrian detection.
-In their method, the RepGT loss penalizes the predicted box near other objects, whereas the RepBox loss makes the predicted bounding-box farther away from other predicted bounding-boxes, in case of belonging to different objects.
-Wu \textit{et al.} \cite{Wu_BCNN_WACV_2017} developed a weighted loss function that emphasizes challenging samples when training a CNN.
+The RepGT loss penalizes the predicted bounding-box near other objects, whereas the RepBox loss makes the predicted bounding-box farther away from other predicted bounding-boxes, in case of belonging to different objects.
+Wu \textit{et al.} \cite{Wu_BCNN_WACV_2017} developed a weighted loss that emphasizes challenging samples.
 Xiang \textit{et al.} \cite{Xiang_SACNN_WACV_2017} explicitly employed the loss of sub-category classification for pedestrian detection.
 Some methods use the loss function to narrow the feature gap between different samples.
 Li \textit{et al.} \cite{Li_PGAN_CVPR_2017} developed an architecture that internally lifts representations of small objects to that of large objects.
-Zhou \textit{et al.} \cite{Zhou_DFT_ICCV_2019} proposed a discriminative feature transformation to make the pedestrian features approach the feature center of non-occluded pedestrians and push the non-pedestrian features close to the feature center of easily classified non-pedestrians.
-To learn a light-weight and efficient network, Li \textit{et al.} \cite{Li_Mimic_CVPR_2017} proposed to use L2 loss to narrow the feature gap between the small network and the large network.
+Zhou \textit{et al.} \cite{Zhou_DFT_ICCV_2019} proposed a discriminative feature transformation to make the pedestrian features approach the feature center of non-occluded pedestrians.
+Li \textit{et al.} \cite{Li_Mimic_CVPR_2017} proposed to narrow the feature gap between the small network and the large network for efficient detection.
 Chen \textit{et al.} \cite{Chen_PDHKD_ICIP_2019} performed multi-stage distillation to learn the light-weight network for acceleration.
 Li \textit{et al.} \cite{Li_FDML_ICIP_2018} transformed the LR feature space into a new LR classification space using an optimal Mahanalobis metric.
 Xie \textit{et al.} \cite{Xie_CSRCNN_ECCV_2020} proposed to assign a large weight to the proposal in crowded scene.